-The following is a template for an EBNF grammar describing the syntax:
+The following is a template for an EBNF grammar describing the t-of-Ts> syntax:

-Within the SVG DOM, values of a st-of-Ts> type are represented by an interface specific for the particular type T. For example, a st-of-lengths> is represented in the SVG DOM using an SVGLengthList or SVGAnimatedLengthList object.
+Within the SVG DOM, values of a <list-of-Ts> type are represented by an interface specific for the particular type T. For example, a <list-of-lengths> is represented in the SVG DOM using an SVGLengthList or SVGAnimatedLengthList object.